 - Move.
 Anxiety often makes you feels stuck.
 That’s because when anxiety shows up, you can get caught in the freeze response.
 You feel powerless or frozen, which adds to your anxiety.
 I encourage physical movement when you’re feeling stuck.
 Walking mindfully, moving your arms across your body or swaying can help to activate the part of your brain that helps you feel unstuck.

 Calling A Truce With Anxiety

 I hope these strategies were helpful for you!
-I’ll be launching a podcast soon called “Woman Worriers,” where I will share more strategies on managing anxiety, but I’ll also dive deep into why women are twice as likely as men to experience anxiety.
-I will explore the psychological, biological, social and cultural issues that contribute to women's anxiety.
-I will also share many strategies for anxiety management, like mindfulness, grounding techniques, meditation and other interventions that you can use to help stop fighting against your anxiety and call a truce in the battle.
+I've launched a podcast soon called “Woman Worriers,” where I share more strategies on managing anxiety, but I'm also diving deep into why women are twice as likely as men to experience anxiety.
+I explore the psychological, biological, social and cultural issues that contribute to women's anxiety.
+I also share many strategies for anxiety management, like mindfulness, grounding techniques, meditation and other interventions that you can use to help stop fighting against your anxiety and call a truce in the battle.